signalfx/splunk-otel-ios-crashreporting/README.md

 .target(name: "MyAwesomeApp", dependencies: ["SplunkRum", "SplunkRumCrashReporting]),
 ```

-You'll then need to initialize the crash reporting **after** initializing the
+You'll then need to start the crash reporting **after** initializing the
 SplunkRum library: